Investing in New Student Companies at Penn State

 Inc.U began in 2015 as a pilot program funded by a grant from the Pennsylvania Department of Community and Economic Development.
 It was originally a collaborative effort between the University of Pittsburgh at Johnstown, Bucknell University, and Penn State to foster undergraduate entrepreneurship.
 Each of the three university partners worked in their local areas to support and grow programs for this initiative.

-Funding for the competition prize money is made possible by:
+Funding for the competition prize money was made possible by: